moccbc/CTextEditor/README.md

 ### What is it?
 This is a command line text editor written in C created by following [this](https://viewsourcecode.org/snaptoken/kilo/) tutorial.

-Some of the features I add (and to plan to add) on top of the tutorial are:
+The features I added (and to plan to add) on top of the tutorial are:

-- Vim style movement keys
+- Vim style movement keys (Not Started)
-- Modal editing
+- Modal editing (Not Started)
-- Copy and paste
+- Copy and paste (Not Started)
-- Line numbers
+- Line numbers (Not Started)

 ### Purpose
 The following are the main purposes of undertaking this project: